svn2github/wordpress-vip-plugins/thePlatform/README.md

 * Initial release

 # == Short code parameters ==
-* account	- (optional) - Account PID to use in the embed code, if omitted it will be taken from the account settings.
-It is highly recommended to keep this on all shortcodes
+* account	- (optional) - Account PID to use in the embed code, if omitted it will be taken from the account settings
 * player	- (required) - Player PID to use in the embed code
 * media		- (required) - Release PID to load in the player
 * width		- (optional) - Player width, if omitted the default value will be taken from the embedding preferences